Frequently Asked Questions:

 What is the FSA ID (Federal Student Aid ID)?

-It is a way to electronically sign a FAFSA on the web, may also be used to sign a loan application online.
+It is a way to electronically sign a FAFSA on the web.
+Will also be used to sign a Master Promissory Note (MPN) for student loans.
+To create an FSA ID click here: FSA ID.

 What is Central Lakes College (CLC) code for the FAFSA?